 Passiflora edulis 'Black Knight' has crinkled, bright green leaves and produces intricate white blossoms followed by black egg-shaped fruit filled with tasty pulp.
 Another Patrick Worley hybrid, this selection offers compact growth for the species, which translates to a superlative container growing experience.
 Grown in 1 gal containers, about 2' tall as of October 2016.
 OUT OF STOCK.

 Passiflora edulis 'Black Knight' in 5 gal containers.
 As of May 2017 these passion vines are well-established, with numerous branching from the crown to 4'.
 OUT OF STOCK.

 |Passiflora edulis 'Frederick'|

 Passiflora edulis 'Frederick' is yet another offspring of Patrick Worley wizardry.
 With fragrant white flowers and goose egg fruit filled with ambrosia, this vine is a treasure in suitable climates where temperatures stay above 30 degrees F. Like most passion vines, let the fruit drop then wrinkle before savoring.
-Grown in 1 gal containers, about 2' tall, new growth forming as of April 2017.
-ONE PER CUSTOMER.
+Grown in 1 gal containers, plants have been cut back to about 2' as of January 2018.

 Passiflora vitifolia..
 Named for the resemblance of its leaves to grape vines.
 Also known as the fragrant passion vine, this vigorous grower to 20' produces true red flowers spring through fall that are followed by fragrant fruit that can take up to a month to ripen after dropping off the vine.
 Frost sensitive.
 Plants are grown in 1 gal containers.
 TEMPORARILY OUT OF STOCK.